komalbatra/super-scraped-news/README.md

 - - -

 ## Description of Application
 Super Scraped News is a full-stack application that scrapes headlines, summary, and links, from the Superhero news section of the Movieweb website.
-The use can view all articles, add notes to each article and then view those notes wherever they choose to.
+The user can view all articles, add notes to each article and then view those notes wherever they choose to.

 Home Page